pebble-dev/rebble-help/_topic/setup-ios.md

 ![](/images/ios/boot3.png).

-Press **IT'S REBBLE TIME**.
+Press 'IT'S REBBLE TIME'.

 # You’re done!

 ![noborder](/images/setup/13.png)

 You’re done!
-If you'd like to, tap the big “+” in the lower right corner and find and install watchfaces you like from the Rebble appstore.
+Tap the big “+” in the lower right corner and find and install watchfaces you like from the Rebble appstore.

-If you want to use dictation, want weather in the included Weather app, want weather in your Timeline, and want to support us, check out our $3/month [Rebble subscription!](/subscription)
+If you want to use dictation, get weather pines in your Timeline, and have a faster Timeline sync periodl, check out a [Rebble subscription](/subscription)